goldencompassworkshop/goldencompassworkshop.github.io/_pages/publications.md

 ## Working papers
 _Exporing the Effect of Satisfaction and Travel Liking Attitude on Mode Choice_ (with Steve Hankey & Ralph Buehler).

-_Women cycling attitude and behaviors_ (with Alison West and Fionnuala Quinn).
+_Women cycling attitude and behaviors_ (with Alyson West and Fionnuala Quinn).

 _Revisiting the Relationship between Safety Perceptions and Actual Bicycling and Walking Frequency_.